Naegleria fowleri: Pathogenicity

-N. fowleri may cause a usually fatal infection of the brain called primary amoebic meningoencephalitis (PAM), amoebic encephalitis/meningitis, or simply Naegleria infection.
+N. fowleri may cause a typically fatal infection of the brain called primary amoebic meningoencephalitis (PAM), amoebic encephalitis/meningitis, or simply Naegleria infection.
 Infections most often occur when water containing N. fowleri is inhaled through the nose (aspirated), where it then enters the nasal and olfactory nerve tissue, travelling to the brain through the cribriform plate.
 Swallowing contaminated water does not cause infection by N. fowleri.
 Infections typically occur after swimming in warm-climate freshwater, although there have been cases in cooler climates such as Minnesota, US.
 In rare cases, infection has been caused by nasal or sinus rinsing with contaminated water in a nasal rinsing device such as a neti pot.
 These account for 9% of worldwide cases.
+PAM diagnosis will likely become more common as climate change causes surface water temperatures to rise.

 N. fowleri normally eats bacteria, but during human infections, the trophozoites consume astrocytes and neurons.
 The reason why N. fowleri passes across the cribriform plate is not known, but the neurotransmitter acetylcholine has been suggested as a stimulus precipitating the action, as a structural homolog of animal CHRM1 is present in Naegleria and Acanthamoeba.

 The disease presents diagnostic challenges to medical professionals as early symptoms can be mild.
 16% of cases presented with early flu-like symptoms only.
 Symptoms may also appear similar to viral or bacterial meningitis, which may delay correct diagnosis and treatment.
 Most cases have been diagnosed post-mortem following a biopsy of the patient's brain tissue.
 It takes one to twelve days, median five, for symptoms to appear after nasal exposure to N. fowleri flagellates.
 Symptoms may include headache, fever, nausea, vomiting, loss of appetite, altered mental state, coma, drooping eyelid, blurred vision, and loss of the sense of taste.
 Later symptoms may include stiff neck, confusion, lack of attention, loss of balance, seizures, and hallucinations.
 Once symptoms begin to appear, the patient usually dies within two weeks.
 N. fowleri is not contagious; an infected person cannot transmit the infection.

 Primary amoebic meningoencephalitis is classified as a rare disease in the United States, as it affects fewer than 200,000 people.
 From 2013 to 2022, 29 infections were reported in the US, which compares with about 4,000 annual deaths by drowning.
 It is so rare that individual cases are often reported internationally, with 381 cases reported globally.
-The true number of cases is likely to be higher than those reported due to problems relating to diagnosis, access to diagnostic testing and a lack of surveillance.
+The true number of cases is likely to be higher than those reported due to problems related with diagnosis, access to diagnostic testing and a lack of surveillance.
+Over 40% of all known global cases of primary amoebic meningoencephalitis are reported in the United States.

 Animals can become infected by Naegleria fowleri.
 This is rarely observed, although many cases are thought to be overlooked.
 Experimentally, mice, guinea pigs, and sheep have been infected, and there have been reports of South American tapirs and cattle contracting PAM.